-- 13-16.
+13-16.
 Two contrasts in two elegiac couplets.
-Fearsome as he was, Achilles nevertheless had fear of old Chiron: the hands with which he belaboured Hector had previously been lashed by his old teacher. - totiens . . . totiens: this is the only example of Ovid's placing of this word twice in the same line.
+Fearsome as he was, Achilles nevertheless had fear of old Chiron: the hands with which he belaboured Hector had previoúsly been lashed by his old teacher.

 annosum . . . senem: the ordinary usage of senex varied somewhat, though legally a man was considered a senex from the age of fortysix onwards.
 Cf. also Liv.
 30.30 (senem in patriam revertentem, unde puer profectus sum), being the words of Hannibal, who was not yet fifty years of age.